 Home Services Agency an agency that provides services directly, or acts as a placement agency, for the purpose of placing individuals as workers providing home services for consumers primarily in their personal residences.
-Home services agency does not include agencies licensed under the Nurse Agency Licensing Act, the Hospital Licensing Act, the Nursing Home Care Act, or the Assisted Living and Shared Housing Act and does not include an agency that limits its business exclusively to providing housecleaning services.
-Programs providing services exclusively through the Community Care Program of the Illinois Department on Aging or the Department of Human Services Office of Rehabilitation Services or the United States Department of Veterans Affairs are not considered to be a home services agency under the Act.
+Home services agency does not include agencies licensed under the Nurse Agency Licensing Act, the Hospital Licensing Act, the Nursing Home Care Act, the ID/DD Community Care Act, the MC/DD Act, the Specialized Mental Health Rehabilitation Act of 2013, or the Assisted Living and Shared Housing Act and does not include an agency that limits its business exclusively to providing housecleaning services.
+Programs providing services exclusively through the Community Care Program of the Illinois Department on Aging, the Department of Human Services Office of Rehabilitation Services, or the United States Department of Veterans Affairs are not considered to be a home services agency under the Act.
 (Section 2.08 of the Act)

 Home Services Worker or In-Home Services Worker an individual who provides home care services to a consumer in the consumer's personal residence.
 (Section 2.10 of the Act) The terms homemaker and companion are commonly used to refer to this type of worker.

-Licensed Practical Nurse a person currently licensed as a licensed practical nurse under the Nurse Practice Act.
+Licensed Practical Nurse a person who is licensed as a licensed practical nurse under the Nurse Practice Act.

 Medical Social Worker a person who is a licensed social worker or a licensed clinical social worker under the Clinical Social Work and Social Work Practice Act.

 Occupational Therapist a person who is licensed as an occupational therapist under the Illinois Occupational Therapy Practice Act and meets either or both of the following requirements: